 You may be able to obtain innocent spouse relief where tax on your joint return was understated without your knowledge because your spouse omitted income or claimed erroneous deductions or tax credits.
-In such a case, you may make an innocent spouse election within two years from the time the IRS begins a collection effort from you for taxes due on the return.
-See 1.7 for details on the innocent spouse rules.
+In such a case, you may make an innocent spouse election within two years from the time the IRS begins a collection effort from you for taxes due on the return (1.7).

-Furthermore, if you are divorced, legally separated, living apart or the spouse with whom you filed jointly has died, you may be able to avoid tax on the portion of a joint return deficiency that is allocable to your ex-spouse by making an election within two years of the time the IRS begins collection efforts against you.
-See 1.8 for details on this separate liability election.
+Furthermore, if you are divorced, legally separated, living apart or the spouse with whom you filed jointly has died, you may be able to avoid tax on the portion of a joint return deficiency that is allocable to your ex-spouse by making a separate liability election (1.8) within two years of the time the IRS begins collection efforts against you.
 You may make the separate liability election even if you apply for innocent spouse relief.
 In some cases, it may be easier to qualify for relief under the separate liability rules than under the innocent spouse rules because innocent spouse relief may be denied if you had "reason to know" that tax was understated on the joint return, whereas the IRS must show that you had "actual knowledge" of the omitted income or erroneous deductions or credits to deny a separate liability election.